Skip to content

 sheaf> (defn val [] 2)

-sheaf> (+ 2 val) ; This actually won't work: `val` is a function, not a scalar
+sheaf> (+ 2 val) ;; This won't work: val is a function, not a value

 --> <repl>:1